Insurance and Fees

 - How much do you charge for your services?

-The doctors at Family to Family are committed to providing comprehensive integrative and holistic medical care for our patients so we have chosen to remain out-of-network providers for insurance.
-This means we do not contract with insurance companies, and thus, we cannot bill insurance.
+The doctors at Family to Family are committed to providing comprehensive Functional Medicine and Integrative and holistic medical care for our patients.
+In order to do that effectively we have chosen to remain out-of-network providers for insurance.
+This means we do not contract with insurance companies, and thus, we cannot bill insurance directly.
+You, however, can submit our receipt to your insurance and see if they will reimburse you or if your payment can be applied to your deductible.

-Instead, we take time to listen deeply so we understand every patient and address the root cause of every concern with a comprehensive plan tailored to your needs.
+Instead, we take time to listen deeply so we can understand every patient as a human being and address the root cause with a comprehensive plan tailored to your needs.
+If this is what you are looking for then we may be a good fit.

 There may be an additional form for out-of-network filing you will need to obtain from your insurance company that you will submit with our insurance-ready receipt.
 The additional forms for Blue Cross/Blue Shield and Coventry One are below.